gloveboxes/prompt_flow_workshop/docs/azure_provision.md

 You will perform the following steps:

 1. Provision the Azure resources required for the workshop.
-1. Set up the workshop environment on your own computer or with GitHub Codespaces.
+1. Set up the workshop environment with GitHub Codespaces.
 1. Load grounding data.
 1. Configure the Prompt Flow connections.
 1. Proceed to the workshop.